andrewbelfiglio/credit-risk-classification/report.md

 ## Summary

-Model 2 is outperforms Model 1, as demonstrated by the higher recall score, which indicates a lower false negative rate and therefore a lessened risk of approving a high-risk loan (because there is a lessened risk of falsely predicting loans to be healthy).
+Model 2 outperforms Model 1, as demonstrated by the higher recall score, which indicates a lower false negative rate and therefore a lessened risk of approving a high-risk loan (because there is a lessened risk of falsely predicting loans to be healthy).
 This improvement results in a greater accuracy score, which measures the overall percentage of correct predictions.

 If the goal of the model is to minimize risk of funding high-risk loans while simultaneously maximizing the number of funded healthy loans, Model 2 may be satisfactory.
 Less than 1% of all high-risk loan applications would be approved when based solely on the model's predictions (4 out of 619 in the model's confusion matrix test data).
 Further, approximately 0.6% of all healthy loans would be denied (116 out of 18,765 in the model's confusion matrix test data).